Shrishtisinghh2000/Shrishti_Singh/README.md

 - My latest projects that showcase my data storytelling abilities

 ## Fun Fact
-"When I dive into an anime, manhwa series or a video game, I find parallels in character development and data analysis — both require patience and strategy!"
+"When I dive into an anime, series or a video game, I find parallels in character development and data analysis — both require patience and strategy!"

 ## Inspiring Quote
 *"Data is the new oil, but intelligence is the refinery."*